 Slow Cooker Vegan Brown Rice Mexican Bowls

 Slow Cooker Vegan Brown Rice Mexican Bowls have a vibrant combination of flavors, with just enough spicy heat to keep it interesting!
 And this tasty dish is also low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Vegan Recipes to find more recipes like this one.

 I don’t remember my mother cooking black beans when I was a kid, but sometime after I left home she must have started using them, because they became my father’s favorite type of bean, and any dish that had black beans was something he would enjoy.
 I was thinking about that as I missed him on Father’s day, and remembered all the black bean salads I made for him the last few years of his life when he was in an assisted living center where I’d visit twice a week and cook lunch.

 My dad could be a picky customer when it came to trying new dishes, and I doubt he ever heard of vegan food, but I’m betting he would have enjoyed these Slow Cooker Vegan Brown Rice Mexican Bowls, if only because of the black beans, rice and avocados; three foods he always loved.
 Using the slow cooker to cook the rice and then heat together the chopped peppers, green chiles, and black beans kept the house cool, and I thought one of these Mexican bowls made a perfect Slow Cooker Summer Dinner.